Raykazi/DMT/README.md

-# SMT
+# DMT
-Slazanger's Eve Map Tool
+Daquan's Eve Map Tool

-See the Wiki for more info
+We don't have a wiki